Patients First Act, 2016

 On December 7th, 2016.
 Ontario passed legislation that will help patients and their families obtain better access to a more local and integrated health care system, improving the patient experience and delivering higher-quality care.
 The Patients First Act will help ensure patients are at the centre of the health care system.

-The Hamilton Niagara Haldimand Brant CCAC will transfer to the Hamilton Niagara Haldimand Brant LHIN on May 10, 2017.
+The transition of the Hamilton Niagara Haldimand Brant CCAC to the Hamilton Niagara Haldimand Brant LHIN took place on May 10, 2017.

 Reintroduction of Bill 41 (formerly Bill 210)

 In June 2016, a bill containing the Patients First Act, 2016 was first introduced in the Ontario Legislature.
 On September 8, 2016, the Lieutenant Governor of Ontario announced the prorogation of the Legislature.
 The Legislature reconvened on September 12, at which time the Lieutenant Governor delivered a Speech from the Throne outlining the government’s plans for the new session.
 The government committed to reintroduce all government bills that were before the Legislature prior to prorogation so that debate on them can continue.